jamievullo/Moonlight-Frontend/README.md

 * License

 ### Description
 This is a single page application that allows Users to signup and explore our Solar Systems Planets and Moons.
+They can also check out the NASA picture of the day, check out the International Space Station's location, and take a fun Science or Math based Quiz.

 ### Technologies
 This application utilizes the Ruby Programming language and JavaScript while using several gems (listed)